teaching-networks/animation-server/docs/guide/GUIDE.md

 ### Database Setup

-Since the Server requires a database to be set up we'll do just that.
+Since the server requires a database to be setup we'll do just that.
 Head over to [https://www.postgresql.org/](https://www.postgresql.org/) and install the database server for your platform.

 Once that is done create a database called `hmserver` and make sure the username is `postgres` and the password is `root`.